djquan/spanishdict-alfred/README.md

 ## caching

-Both scripts implement a pretty dumb cache that expires after a week.
+This workflow implement a pretty dumb cache that expires after a week.

+## Usage

 `sd WORD OR SENTENCE` opens a suggestion window where the action is opening to spanishdict.com with that word or phrase.